ksojat/cloak/README.markdown

 * `-h` to display help
 * `-f cloak_file` to use non default cloak file
 * `-d` to describe available task

-You can also specify a series of task names (without leading colons), which will be executed in sequence (from left to right).
+* `-q` to specify a series of task names witch will be executed by Cloak

-Cloak provides two kinds of tasks: tasks and file tasks.

-File tasks are geared towards *creating* files.
-Dependencies of a file task can be other files and tasks.
-If a dependency is a file, modification time of source and target files is compared before executing the task.

-rosado.cloak.actions provides a couple of basic file operations:
+cloak.actions provides a couple of basic file operations:
 `exists?`, `copy` , `move`, `rm`, `sh` (executing a shell command).
 Windows users must be careful to use a "cmd ..." as a parameter to `sh` when running a batch script.